Ultimate Guide to Becoming a Better Student: comprehensive collection of resources for students that covers a full range of topics, including:

 Research Help

-I encourage to reach out to me with specific questions about your research in my courses.
+I encourage you to reach out to me with specific questions about your research in my courses.
 For more general questions, these resources will be helpful for any research project you undertake.

 - What is a Scholarly Source from the Loyola University Writing Center